 - A dog who probably had a ball stuck in its GI tract dies without the benefit of hydration or surgery.

-Well, take this from me, a non-high-faluttin’ country vet: Basic standard veterinary practices don’t have to cost a lot of money.
+Here’s the thing, though: Basic standard veterinary practices don’t have to cost a lot of money.

-Cheap Can Mean Big Profit Margin
+“Cheap” Can Actually Mean Big Profit Margin

-Let’s take one example: Dr. Pol’s tail amputation.
-He performed a surgery without minimal acceptable sterile technique, with limited anesthesia and pain medication.
+Dr. Pol performed surgery on this dog without minimal acceptable sterile technique, with limited anesthesia and pain medication.
 Could he have done this a better way and still charge very little?
 You bet.

 - Use sterile technique.
-Cost?
-One large latte.
-Or a Danish.
+(Cost: One large latte.
+Or a Danish.)

 - Dispense proper pain medication.
-Cost?
-Two large lattes.
+(Cost: Two large lattes.)

 Basic anesthetic and cleanliness protocols are not hoity-toity veterinary medicine.
 Every pet deserves a chance to have pain controlled and not develop a nasty infection because of a dirty surgical procedure.

 And the clients don’t know any better.
 They think they’re getting a “deal” from the friendly old no-nonsense veterinarian, while Ol’ Doc Dirty Hands is skipping all the way to the bank.

 Dr. Pol’s age is no excuse.
 I have colleagues in their advanced years who have kept up with the changing face of veterinary medicine and are role models and mentors for younger vets.
 Combine their quest for new knowledge with their years of experience and they are great assets to the profession.